initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

 }
 ```

-Bydefault, the `dipatch is set to true`. which means, the effect will return the Observable of action.
-But sometimes we may not have to return an action from the effect, the dispactch property can be set to false.
-For example, In a scenario where we may to perform some background task or write logs or send a notification and does not require any transition to state.
+- `Dispatch`:

+  - `dipatch:true` conveyes the action emitted by the effect is dispatched to the store.

+  - `dipatch:false` means the effect does not need to return an action.

-`useEffectErrorHandler` determines determines if the effect will be resubscribed to if the error happens in the main actions stream.
+- `useEffectErrorHandler` determines if the effect should be resubscribed incase an error occurs.

-The final Effect for loading users from an external Api looks like -
+Below the final version *loadUsers$* effect -

 ```typescript
  loadUsers$ = createEffect(